Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 Suitable for:

-- Business cannot conveniently manually time frame capture
+- Business cannot conveniently manually time frame captures

 - The page contains a small to moderate number of 2D canvases

-- Only need to prioritize recording the key main chart in multi-chart pages
+- Only need to prioritize recording key main charts in multi-chart pages

 Suitable for these scenarios: